aliev98/student_portfolio/README.md

 Open the backend folder, go to the settings.json file which is located in portfolio_backend/extensions/upload/config/settings.json, here you should fill in your own information from cloudinary.
 After you've done this go to the package.json file and remove strapi-provider-upload-cloudinary": "^3.0.0", you will have to download it after you've done an npm install.

-4. installing cloudinary
+4. Installing cloudinary

 ```shell
    npm i strapi-provider-upload-cloudinary@3.0.0
 ```

 5. Running the backend in strapi

-Now after everything is installed, we should come to the strapi admin menu in localhost:1337 by typing the following command:
+Now after everything is installed, we should be redirected to the strapi admin menu in localhost:1337 by typing the following command:

 ```shell
   npm run develop